-NOTE: This article originally published on May 3, 2007, but has since been revised and updated.
+NOTE: This article originally appeared on May 3, 2007, last updated on July 7, 2023.

 A new variety of native North American bamboo was discovered this year (March 2007) by botanists in North Carolina.
 Hill Cane is the third known variety of this bamboo genus endemic to the continental United States.
 Arundinaria appalachiana, as botanists like to call it, differs from Switch Cane and River Cane, also native to the American southeast, in that it drops its leaves in the winter.